Curity user management with GraphQL

 }

-The custom values are then saved within the attributes column of the data row for the user account, and can then be retrieved in the same way as any other GraphQL field.
-The values can then be used during authentication and token issuing.
+The custom values are then saved within the attributes column of the data row for the user account, and can be retrieved in the same way as any other GraphQL field.
+The custom fields can then be used during authentication, and issued to OAuth tokens when required.
 The Working with Claims tutorial describes how to include custom values from user account data in access tokens.

 Users and Dynamic Clients